xlebovoz/xlebovoz/README.md

 - 🔭 I’m currently working on: writing small websites and programs in Python
 - 🌱 I’m currently learning: improving my JavaScript skills
 - 🎯 Future Goals: become a full-stack developer, get a job at a good company, and share projects with source code
-- ⚡ Fun fact: once spent 2 hours fixing an error because I didn't close a tag 😅

 ---